 - As part of our ongoing efforts to reduce our carbon footprint, improve efficiency and staff wellbeing, we have purchased 3 electric buggies to transport containerised plants across the nursery.

 - Capturing the power generated by our Solar PV panels to be utilised by the nursery, is an exciting progressive step towards reducing our environmental impact through sustainable processes.
-Two Tesla Powerwalls are due to be installed this year.
+A Tesla Powerwall 2 has been installed.

 - When boxed plants leave our Dispatch Department, they are carefully packaged with paper from local businesses’ waste streams that has been shredded here at the nursery.
 We also shred the backing paper from our order label sheets.